THE FREEDOM LIBRARY EDUCATION PROGRAM AND SCHOLARSHIP

-To enroll in the program, an applicant must complete and submit to The Freedom Library the application form found at the website above and be able to attend the weekly Constitution class held at The Freedom Library.
+To enroll in the program, an applicant must complete and submit to The Freedom Library the enrollment form found at the website above and be able to attend the weekly classes at the location the class is to be held.

 ELIGIBILITY TO RECEIVE A $1,000 FREEDOM LIBRARY SCHOLARSHIP:

-1. Successfully complete all required coursework as stipulated in the course syllabus and comply with all of the scholarship guidelines.
+- Successfully complete all required coursework as stipulated in the course syllabus and comply with all of the scholarship guidelines.